 - A Room of One’s Own (Sentient Theatre) – theatre review

-- Touching the Void (MTC) – theatre review
+- The Almighty Sometimes (MTC) – theatre review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.